villelyytikainen/blog-project-ejs/README.md

 ## About The Project

-Fullstack blog project in which user can add blog posts, no registration system in this project.
-Project was made to learn EJS.
+Fullstack blog project in which user can add, edit and remove blog posts after signing in from hidden admin page.

 ## Built with
 - HTML
 - CSS
 - JavaScript
 - EJS
+- NodeJS
+- ExpressJS
+- MongoDB

 <p align="right">(<a href="#readme-top">back to top</a>)</p>